The Novels of John Fowles

 from Professor James Aubrey's excellent 1991 book John Fowles:

 A Reference Companion.
-This book contains the most detailed
+This book contains a

-biography of Fowles to date, along with explanatory notes
+biography of Fowles, along with explanatory notes

 about obscure details and references in all of Fowles'

 or simply scroll down:

 The Collector is the story of the abduction and